shutingrz/bind9/doc/arm/reference.rst

    reduced.

 ``dnssec-policy``
-   Specifies which key and signing policy (KASP) should be used for this zone.
+   This specifies which key and signing policy (KASP) should be used for this zone.
    This is a string referring to a ``dnssec-policy`` statement.
-There are two built-in policies: ``default`` allows you to use the default policy, and ``none`` means not to use any DNSSEC policy, keeping the zone unsigned.
+There are two built-in policies: ``default``, which uses the default policy, and ``none``, which means no DNSSEC policy and keeps the zone unsigned.
 The default is ``none``.
 See :ref:`dnssec-policy Grammar
    <dnssec_policy_grammar>` for more details.